mojingmojing/Stock-Crawler-Analysis/README.md

 ![Yahoo History Curve](https://github.com/yijingxiao/Stock-Crawler-Analysis/blob/master/blog%20images/adjclose%20history%20yahoo.jpeg)

-So we are on the right track and in addition to visualizing the history curve of this stock, we
+So we are on the right track and in addition to visualizing the history curve of this stock, we are going to do something with a lot more fun!

 In a candlestick chart, a green candlestick means the closing price is higher than the open price and a red candlestick means the closing price is higher than the open price.
 This presentation method of using red as gain and green as loss is commonly used in stock markets in China.